 Richard has specialised in criminal defence work for over 20 years.
 He started out in York and was inspired by the city's legendary solicitor Trevor Cox.
 He came to London and completed his apprenticeship with Joseph Hill in Tottenham where he defended a number of suspects arrested following the notorious Broadwater Farm riot.
 After qualifying as a solicitor in 1994, he worked at Frankie Goodman's Shepherds Bush office and represented defendants at police stations and the local magistrates' court almost every day.
 He set up his own firm in West Kensington with Peter Stringfellow in 1998 and built up a strong practice over 9 years, specialising in serious Crown Court cases.
 In October 2007 he joined forces with Ben Lansbury and Charles Worthington helping to create one of the largest criminal practices in West London.

 He runs the Crown Court Advocacy Department and is one of our regular Crown Court Trial Advocates, together with Will Paynter, Naomi Alcendor and Charlotte Precious.
 He enjoys a high success rate.
 He has personally conducted a wide range of trials from shoplifting to high value fraud, armed robbery and serious assault, including child abuse cases.
 He has successfully conducted a number of cases in the Court of Appeal.

-He has worked closely with our consultant Martin Tracy on a number of high profile cases and is currently advising clients in relation to Operation Elveden (inappropriate payments to police), Operation Yewtree (historic child abuse) and Operation Inverleven (human trafficking).
+He has worked closely with colleagues on a number of high profile cases, advising clients in relation to Operation Elveden (inappropriate payments to police), Operation Yewtree (historic child abuse) and Operation Inverleven (human trafficking).